Banana and chocolate cupcakes

 For the topping

 - 40 g cocoa powder

 Preheat the oven to 180C / 170C fan / 325F and line a muffin tin with cupcake cases.

 Mix the dry ingredients

-Get your little one to measure the flour (120g), sugar (140g), baking powder, (1 tbsp), cinnamon (1 tsp) ginger (1 tsp) and salt and add to a large mixing bowl or freestanding mixer.
+Measure the flour, sugar, baking powder, cinnamon ginger and salt and add to a large mixing bowl or freestanding mixer.

 Mix everything together with the paddle attachment of your mixer or a hand mixer.